ftonneau/eak/README.md

 # Step 10: making rotation smart

-In Eak, `Alt-r` and `Alt-q` rotate selection contents forward and backward, respectively (mnemonics: "r" means "rotation", and the letter "q" comes before "r" in the alphabet).
+In Eak, `Alt-r` and `Alt-q` rotate selection contents forward and backward, respectively (mnemonics: "r" means "rotation", and "q" comes before "r" in the alphabet).

 Whereas in Kakoune, rotation requires at least two selections to proceed, Eak makes content rotation faster by allowing it to proceed on a **single selection**: